Sarishti-gupta/EthProof/README.md

     5. Lastly, your burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.
 */

+Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., myToken.sol).
+Copy and paste the following code into the file:

+// SPDX-License-Identifier: MIT
+pragma solidity 0.8.18;